Fuel Pricing and Subsidy Reforms in Asia

 Countries in Asia are typically torn between the twin aims of shedding fuel subsidies in order to free up funds for more productive uses, such as building infrastructure and boosting healthcare and education, while also ensuring affordable energy for their poor.
 Many Asian countries are also becoming more environmentally conscious and are signatories to the Paris agreement on climate change.
 This adds yet another imperative for their energy policies—upgrading to cleaner fuel specifications faster than the current rate of progress, pushing for energy conservation and efficiency, prioritizing renewables, and replacing environmentally unfriendly biomass with cleaner fuels.
 Given that the price plunge of the past two years, which has seen oil prices erode by more than 60%, is expected to last a while longer, the time to act and move decisively is now.

-Ashley Johnson is an Intern with NBR's Trade, Economic, and Energy Affairs group.
+This interview was conducted by Ashley Johnson, an Intern with NBR’s Trade, Economic, and Energy Affairs group.